 - Move the slider under Subsidy Setting to change the fee rate.
 Then, click Save to finalize the change.
 Refer to the Subsidy Calculator (below the setting slider) to see a pricing breakdown that includes your selected fee subsidy.

 Note- the percentage you select for this subsidy represents the portion of the fee amount that you will pay.
 For example, if you move the slider to 1.45% and a customer sends you a payment of $100, Plastiq would split the fee in half and charge you $1.45 for that payment.
 Your customer would pay $1.45 as well.

 Moving the slider completely to the right (2.85%) means you would pay the Plastiq Fee for each customer's payment.
 Moving the slider past 1% means customers can pay you with a US-based debit card to pay 0% for the Plastiq Fee.

 How can I help my customers find the subsidy on their bank statements?

-When implementing a subsidy, it is important to know how they will appear for both you and the cardholder.
+When implementing a subsidy, it is important to know how it will appear for both you and the cardholder.
 Typically, Plastiq transactions show up as two line items on the cardholder statement- the principal amount paid to the business (e.g. $100) and the fee amount paid to Plastiq (e.g. $2.85).

 If you subsidize the entire fee, Plastiq transactions will still show up as two line items on the cardholder statement- the principal amount paid to the business minus the fee (e.g. $97.15) and the fee amount paid to Plastiq (e.g. $2.85).

 Note from this example that the two line items will equal the full amount the customer owes the business ($100) but $97.15 is sent.
-It is important to keep this mind and notify your customers about this distinction to avoid confusion later when they see these items on their card statements.
+It is important to keep this in mind and notify your customers about this distinction to avoid confusion later when they see these items on their card statements.